 Gifted people want to learn and accomplish so much in life!
 However, without understanding how to best manage their energy, they often find themselves burning out.
 Jennifer Harvey Sallin shares how gifted people can better understand and manage their energy to increase productivity, creativity, self-care and self-esteem.… Read More

 Living up to one’s gifted potential requires discipline and a strong work ethic against the temptation to “coast”.
-IG coach and literary artist Trent Rhodes explores how he came up with a work ethic that gave him purpose and creative clarity.
+Trent Rhodes explores how he discovered, and we all can discover, a gifted work ethic that gives purpose and creative clarity.

 Many gifted people struggle with shame related to the ways they don’t fit into normal expectations, or the ways their “gifts” are a “bother” to others around them.
-In this very personal story, IG founder and coach Jennifer Harvey Sallin shares how unidentified “gifted shame” impacted her own life and how she worked her way toward self-acceptance as a gifted adult.
-How has your “gifted shame” impacted you?
+In this very personal story, InterGifted founding director Jennifer Harvey Sallin shares how unidentified “gifted shame” impacted her own life and how she worked her way toward self-acceptance as a gifted adult, and how you can work to overcome your own “gifted shame”.

 Many gifted people have a preference for a specific mode of taking in and processing information without being aware of it.
-Since our environments offer information in a way that may or may fit our preferred learning style, IG coach and author Willem Kuipers invites us to evaluate our learning preferences and to what extent they match our real-life learning environment. … Read More
+Since our environments offer information in a way that may or may fit our preferred learning style, Willem Kuipers invites us to evaluate our learning preferences and to what extent they match our real-life learning environment. … Read More

 As an adult, discovering your own giftedness often occurs as a side-effect of discovering your child’s giftedness.
 Consciously integrating these discoveries into your family life requires identity adjustment and perspective-taking.
 In this article, gifted mom and InterGifted family coach Kelly Pryde shares her own family’s journey toward this integration.
 A version of this article originally appeared in the InterGifted Community’s ebook Embracing the Gifted Quest.… Read More

 Learning how to love and be loved as a gifted person sometimes takes a conscious effort to overcome negative self-views we have of our own quirky, intense or otherwise uncommon nature.
-In this very personal story, InterGifted coach Sandra Pfluger shares how she transformed her painful feelings of ‘gifted unworthiness’ to a certainty that she deserves to be loved – and how you can do the same.… Read More
+In this very personal story, Sandra de Riel shares how she transformed her painful feelings of ‘gifted unworthiness’ to a certainty that she deserves to be loved – and how you can do the same.… Read More

 Masking gifted sensitivity causes us to lose touch with ourselves, and we pay dearly for this disconnect.
 Our world becomes grey and drab; we feel an inner persistent, nagging angst; we are certain something essential is missing in our lives.
 In this article, InterGifted Coach Eric Windhorst shares both how the birth of his daughter catalyzed the re-emergence of his authentic sensitive self as a gifted man, and steps you can take toward rediscovering your own true gifted self.… Read More